valayDave/open-data-study/covid-19-mobility-integration/README.md

 ### How to validate your result is correct

 We pre-generated ground truth data for each case which covers the date range from **02-15-2020** to **06-30-2020**.
 The **main file** is constructed as multiple *unit tests*.
-Each test is corresponding to one integration test.
+Each test is corresponding to one integration task.
 Your result will be automatically verified by code.
 After you run the main file, you will see some results like the following:

 ```
 WARNING:root:burma was not found to a matched area